-Although most countries can boast a big name philosopher or literary figure to turn to when a bit of life wisdom is needed, some of the most intuitive and effective daily happiness rituals have emerged from the culture and the people themselves.
+Although most countries can boast a big-name philosopher or literary figure to turn to when a bit of life wisdom is needed, some of the most intuitive and effective daily happiness rituals have emerged from the cultures and people themselves.

 Norway is a huge country with a tiny population, so it’s no wonder they like to get out and about.
-In fact, if the cities can be uninspiring, making it out into the lakes and mountains, to the northern lights and the perma-snow, can give you a hint of why Norwegians are so proud of their country.
+If the cities seem uninspiring, making it out into the lakes and mountains, to the northern lights and the perma-snow, can give you a hint of why Norwegians are so proud of their country.
 You can find a piece of ‘friluftsliv’ in your own country by finding an area of natural land and reconnecting with the earth.

 With our constantly switched-on mindsets and communication tools, it’s all too easy to slip from breakfast to work and back home again without ever taking a moment to take stock or mark the progress of the day.
 The French evening drink is a perfect ritual to slow things down and announce the transition from work to relaxation mode; and it warms up your belly ahead of the evening meal, too.

 Yerba tea has been credited with a whole lot of health and soul benefits over the years, but perhaps its key ingredient is the social element.
 Like banya or gemütlichkeit, it is best taken with friends.

 If your social needs are well-met, your family knows they’re appreciated and you’ve taken tea with your friends, maybe what you need next is some alone time.
 Keyif can take a moment or an hour, and it’s all about finding your own corner to relax and be mindful, recalibrating your internal clock before you head back to the hustle and bustle of the world.